Conference 2025

 Privacy-Preserving Relational Learning with Foundation Models

-Graphs offer a powerful framework for modeling relational data across various modalities, showing significant potential in enhancing foundation models by capturing relationships and knowledge among real-world entities.
-This talk will delve into how relational information embedded in graphs can be integrated with foundation models, with a central focus on privacy challenges posed by learning from sensitive relational data, particularly in augmenting and fine-tuning pretrained models.
+Explores how relational information embedded in graphs can be integrated with foundation models, with a focus on privacy challenges posed by learning from sensitive relational data — particularly when augmenting and fine-tuning pretrained models.

 10:30 – 10:50 AM